Tragedy of the commons: Political inferences

 In addition, Hardin also pointed out the problem of individuals acting in rational self-interest by claiming that if all members in a group used common resources for their own gain and with no regard for others, all resources would still eventually be depleted.
 Overall, Hardin argued against relying on conscience as a means of policing commons, suggesting that this favors selfish individuals – often known as free riders – over those who are more altruistic.

-In the context of avoiding over-exploitation of common-pool resources, Hardin concluded by restating Hegel's maxim (which was quoted by Engels), "freedom is the recognition of necessity".
+In the context of avoiding over-exploitation of common-pool resources, Hardin concluded by restating Hegel's maxim (quoted by Engels), "freedom is the recognition of necessity".
 He suggested that "freedom" completes the tragedy of the commons.
 By recognizing resources as commons in the first place, and by recognizing that, as such, they require management, Hardin believed that humans "can preserve and nurture other and more precious freedoms".

 The "Commons" as a modern resource concept

 Hardin's article marked the mainstream acceptance of the term "commons" as used to connote a shared resource.
 As Frank van Laerhoven and Elinor Ostrom have stated: "Prior to the publication of Hardin's article on the tragedy of the commons (1968), titles containing the words 'the commons', 'common pool resources', or 'common property' were very rare in the academic literature."
 They go on to say: "In 2002, Barrett and Mabry conducted a major survey of biologists to determine which publications in the twentieth century had become classic books or benchmark publications in biology.
 They report that Hardin's 1968 article was the one having the greatest career impact on biologists and is the most frequently cited".
 However, the Ostroms point out that Hardin's analysis was based on crucial misconceptions about the nature of common property systems.